I know, I know, it’s been a while since I put anything up

 INT.
 DOWNTON ABBEY – LIBRARY

 LORD GRANTHAM sits at his desk.
 He shuffles papers, disinterested.
-Sets them down with a sigh.

 Sitting on one of the sofas, LADY MARY stares into space.